impactoss/impactoss.org/pages/trust/about.md

       Treasurer, Founding Trustee
     </h6>
     <p>
       Timo is a software developer and information designer and responsible for overseeing the development efforts of the Trust.
-As director and lead programmer of <a href="http://unfolddata.com" target="_blank" tile="Unfold Data">Unfold Data</a> he has contributed significantly to the concept and development of IMPACT OSS.
+As director and lead programmer at <a href="http://dumpark.com" target="_blank" tile="Dumpark Information Design">Dumpark</a> he has contributed significantly to the concept and development of IMPACT OSS.
     </p>
     <p>
       <a target="_blank" href="https://www.linkedin.com/in/tmfrnz">